-Roofing torch-related fire incidents have decreased significantly since 2002 when the CERTA program was implemented.
+Roofing torch-related fire incidents have decreased significantly since the CERTA program was implemented.
 The following data regarding losses paid for fire damage caused by improper use of a roofing torch was shared by CNA, a major U.S. insurance underwriter that offers general liability coverage to roofing contractors.

 The CERTA program has had a significant impact on the number of torch-related incidents, yet claims can be extremely costly as seen in 2018.
-In 2017, FM Global recommends the use of CERTA applicators on FM-insured buildings.
+Losses will still occur from time to time, but they should be outliers rather than the norm.
+Since 2017, FM Global recommends CERTA applicators on FM-insured buildings.